-For the P6 family and Pentium processors, the IRR and ISR registers can queue no more than two interrupts per priority level, and will reject other interrupts that are received within the same priority level.
+For the P6 family and Pentium processors, the IRR and ISR registers can queue no more than two interrupts per interrupt vector and will reject other interrupts that are received within the same vector.

-If the local APIC receives an interrupt with a priority higher than that of the interrupt currently in serviced, and interrupts are enabled in the processor core, the local APIC dispatches the higher priority interrupt to the processor immediately (without waiting for a write to the EOI register).
+If the local APIC receives an interrupt with an interrupt-priority class higher than that of the interrupt currently in service, and interrupts are enabled in the processor core, the local APIC dispatches the higher priority interrupt to the processor immediately (without waiting for a write to the EOI register).
 The currently executing interrupt handler is then interrupted so the higher-priority interrupt can be handled.
 When the handling of the higher-priority interrupt has been completed, the servicing of the interrupted interrupt is resumed.